vacer25/CMPE-327/README.md

 - The test case folder contails a local `valid_accounts.txt` file, in this case the local file is used.
 - The test case folder contails a local `.no_valid_accounts` file, in this case a non-existant file is used to simulate the valid account list file not existing.

+Note that the line endings (`\r\n` or `\n`) are not ignored by the comparison.
+Therefore, make sure either to create the expected output files on the same OS as running the test cases, or convert them (e.g with `dos2unix` to convert expected files generated on Windows (like in this repository) to linux line endings).

 ## Adding test cases:

 For each requirement, create a `Rx` folder in the `system-test` folder when x is the requirement number.</br>